ibm-cloud-docs/schematics/iam.md

 ## Region-based access
 {: #rba-role}

-Region-based access is a {{site.data.keyword.bpshort}} feature that enables you to securely authenticate users and consistently control access to entities such as a workspace or an action in the {{site.data.keyword.bloud_notm}}.
+Region-based access is a {{site.data.keyword.bpshort}} feature that enables you to securely authenticate invited users and consistently control access to the {{site.data.keyword.bpshort}} entities such as workspace, action, agent, and so on.
 To assign access policies to individual users, consider creating [IAM access groups](/docs/account?topic=account-groups).
 {: short}

-If a user wants to select the `eu-de` region attribute on each IAM policy that is applied to the {{site.data.keyword.bpshort}} service, so that the invited user can access only in `eu-de` region.
+For example, if an account owner wanted to restrict the Region-based access is a {{site.data.keyword.bpshort}} resource access to the invited users only for a specific region, like `eu-de`.
+Then, an account owner can define the region-based access policy that are applied to the {{site.data.keyword.bpshort}} service, so that the invited user can access the resources only from `eu-de` region.
+For more information, see the [setting up region-based access to invite a user](/docs/schematics?topic=schematics-access#rba-access-setup).

-## Setting up region-based access to invite a user
+### Setting up region-based access to invite a user
 {: #rba-access-setup}

 As the {{site.data.keyword.cloud_notm}} account owner or authorized account administrator.
-Create a region-based access policy for your users to the {{site.data.keyword.bplong_notm}} and the resources that you want your users to work.
+Create a region-based access policy for your users to the {{site.data.keyword.bplong_notm}} resources that you want your users to access.
 {: shortdesc}

 1. [Invite users to your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-iamuserinv&interface=ui#invitations).